In this article I describe process of writing of simple cross-platform HTTP proxy.

 response (only headers first) from server.
 Processing of headers is handled by

-also tries to understand — should we close connection after data transfer or not.
-After
+but it also tries to understand — should we close connection after data transfer, or not.

-processing of headers, this function initiates process of sending data to browser.
+After processing of headers, this function initiates the process of sending data to the browser.

 After sending of headers, we create a loop, that transfer body of response from server to